pedrollanca/intellij-love-framework/README.md

 - **Documentation Integration:**
   - Provide inline documentation popups for functions and modules to offer immediate context and usage examples.

-- **Snippet Support:**
-  - Introduce code snippets for common LÖVE patterns to accelerate development.

-- **Error Detection:**
-  - Implement real-time error highlighting for common mistakes when using the LÖVE API.

-- **Customization Options:**
-  - Allow users to customize autocompletion settings, such as prioritizing certain modules or callbacks.

 - **Performance Optimization:**
   - Enhance the plugin's efficiency to ensure minimal impact on IDE performance, especially for large projects.